LennartHennigs/SimpleFSM/README.md

   };
   ```

-* Define the triggeres for your state machine in an enum:
+* Define the triggeres for your state machine in an enum (and set the first enum value to 1, to be safe):

   ```c++
   enum triggers {